-John Neihardt was born in Illinois and lived in various places in the Great Plains areas of the Midwest before moving to Nebraska when he was 10 years old.
-He began writing as a teenager and as he got older his published poetry enjoyed a much wider audience.
+John Neihardt (1881-1973) was born in Illinois and lived in various places in the Great Plains areas of the Midwest before moving to Nebraska when he was ten years old.
+He began writing as a teenager and, as he got older, his published poetry enjoyed a much wider audience.

 In Paris, a student who was studying with the renowned sculptor, Auguste Rodin, read one of his books.
 She loved his poetry so much that she wrote to him and he wrote back!
-They kept exchanging letters, (snail mail, of course) and a year later Mary Martinsen moved to Nebraska and she and Neihardt got married.
+They kept exchanging letters and a year later Mary Martinsen moved to Nebraska and married John Neihardt.

 In addition to Native American culture, Neihardt wrote books of poetry about Nebraska and its inhabitants.

-The Neihardt Center is the fourth stop on our Nebraska Trail!
+The Neihardt Center is the fifth stop on our Nebraska Author Adventures Trail.

 Rebecca Blake Beech